johkoenig/atpl-qrh/040-Human-Performance-Limitations.md

 Types:
 - Hypoxic hypoxia: Lack of oxygen in the environment (i.e. by altitude)
 - Anaemic hypoxia: Lack of haemoglobin in red blood cells to carry the oxygen (i.e. because carbon monoxide blocks the transporting capabilities)
-- Histotoxic hypoxia: Lack of metabolism (oxygen exchange) at cell level
+- Histotoxic hypoxia: Lack of metabolism (oxygen exchange) at cell level (can be caused by alcohol)
 - Ischemic/stagnant Hypoxia: Lack of oxygen in the brain due to reduced blood flow from +Gz

 Effects of hypoxia: